Justification of Red List Category

 Grallaria watkinsi is a Tumbesian endemic with a restricted range in south-west Ecuador (mainly El Oro and Loja provinces) and extreme north-west Peru (Tumbes department), with an isolated population on the coastal cordillera of south-west Manabi and western Guayas, Ecuador (Ridgely and Tudor 1994).

 The species generally keeps to dense vegetation where it usually stays on or near the ground (Ridgely and Tudor 1994).
-It inhabits semi-deciduous forest (Stotz et al. 1996), forest edge (I. Isherwood and J. Willis verbally 1998) and regenerating secondary scrub (Ridgely and Tudor 1994), and although it also occurs in areas of dry deciduous forest, it tends to keep to the greener, denser vegetation in narrow ravines (Parker et al. 1995).
-It can inhabit dense regenerating scrub and secondary forest (Freile et al. 2010).
-It may sometimes associate with mixed species flocks of brush-finches and seedeaters (Parker et al. 1995).
-It has been recorded from 600 to 1,400 m (Stotz et al. 1996), and sometimes as high as 1,700 m (Ridgely and Tudor 1994).
+It inhabits semi-deciduous forest, forest edge, regenerating secondary scrub and secondary forest (Ridgely and Tudor 1994; Stotz et al. 1996; I. Isherwood and J. Willis verbally 1998; Freile et al. 2010).
+Although it also occurs in areas of dry deciduous forest, it tends to keep to the greener, denser vegetation in narrow ravines (Parker et al. 1995).
+The species may sometimes associate with mixed species flocks of brush-finches and seedeaters (Parker et al. 1995).
+It has been recorded from sea level to 1,800 m, but is locally not found below 400 m (Schulenberg et al. 2020).
 Some seasonal altitudinal movement seems likely to take place, but the exact nature of this is unclear (I. Isherwood and J. Willis verbally 1998).

 Clearance of forest and scrub for agricultural land, plus the loss of dense understorey through intense grazing by cattle and goats may adversely affect this species (I. Isherwood and J. Willis verbally 1998).
-However, it is known from several protected areas including Machalilla National Park, Ecuador, and Tumbes Reserved Zone which is part of the North-west Peru Biosphere Reserve (Parker and Carr 1992, Parker et al. 1995).
+It is however able to tolerate a considerable degree of habitat alteration (Freile et al. 2010).